Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The overlapping generations economy

-\begin{assumption}[Bounded demographic growth rates and endowments] There are $0<\alpha_{\min}<1<\alpha_{\max}$ and $e_{\max}\in\mathbb{R}_{++}$ such that $\alpha_{t}\in[\alpha_{\min},\alpha_{\max}]$, $t\geq0$, and $\Vert e^{h}\Vert_{\infty}\leq e_{\max}$, $h\geq1$. \end{assumption}
+\begin{assumption}[Bounded demographic growth rates and endowments] There are $0<\alpha_{\min}<\alpha_{\max}$ and $e_{\max}>0$ such that $\alpha_{t}\in[\alpha_{\min},\alpha_{\max}]$, $t\geq0$, and $\Vert e^{h}\Vert_{\infty}=\max_{1\leq i\leq L_{t}+L_{t+1}}\vert e^{h}_{i}\vert\leq e_{\max}$, $h\in \mathbb{N}$. \end{assumption}

-One may notice that Assumption \ref{assBoundsPopAndEndownments} limits only population growth rates and not population itself, and the uniform upper bound over endowments can be taken to be arbitrarily large, so that every reasonable demographic and productivity\footnote{Although the overlapping economy is a consumption-loan one, the endowments can be interpreted as a measure of households productivity after an inelastic labor supply.} trend can be represented.
+Notice that Assumption \ref{assBoundsPopAndEndownments} limits only population growth rates and not the population itself, and the uniform upper bound over endowments can be taken to be arbitrarily large, so that every reasonable demographic and productivity dynamic can be represented\footnote{Although the economy is a consumption-loan one, the endowments can be seen as a measure of households productivity after an inelastic labor supply.}.
 The equilibrium existence result of \textcite[p.
-119, Theorem 5]{ArrowHahn_1971} motivates the next assumption.
+119, Theorem 5]{ArrowHahn_1971} leads to the next assumption.